Coined Cuisine

 Instructions

-• Add all of the ingredients into a blender and blend well.
+• Add the fruit, water, and lemon juice into a blender and blend well.

 • Pour the mixture into a popsicle mold.
-If you have extra kiwi slices, add them to the middle of the molds for a professional look!
+Place the extra kiwi slices in the middle of each mold cup for a pretty look.

 • Tap the mold to get out any air bubbles, then cover and add your popsicle sticks.

-• Freeze for at least 6 hours.
-I've found that overnight is best!
+• Freeze for at least 6 hours, but overnight is best.

 • To remove the popsicles from their molds, run warm water over the bottom of the popsicle mold.
 Remove the popsicles and serve immediately.